mappuentes/docker_AGR/README.md

 The system is composed by a client (ubuntu 22.04 with iputils-ping and iproute2), 2 server (server_: ubuntu 22.04; temp: ubuntu 22.04 with iputils-ping, iproute2, nodejs, npm and other packet that still have their usefullness to be checked) and 2 routers (ubuntu 22.04 with iputils-ping, iproute2, coreutils, iptables, frr).
 The routers have been set t0 work with the protocol ospf.
 For sake of semplicity, in this phase, the entire architecture have been inserted in a single area (area 0).

+To collect the logs produced by all the nodes of the system is used fluentd.
+It's possible to reach the final collection in fluentd/output.

 ![architecture](./images/architecture_temp2.png)

 ##NEW VERSION
 run with docker-compose and check the folder fluentd/output (should have all the logs of the system).
 If the system doesn't work is due to an automatic conversion that git has done.
 Convert the bash file in /fluentd and /router/entrypoints from CRLF to LF and run again (take care to delete the images of router1, router2 and fluentd before running again).
+The steps after 4 shave been automatized with bash scripts (entrypoints).

+##OLD VERSION
+The old version is left to take note of the command used to check all the steps.
 To run the system:
-1. run the docker engine (tested: by running docker desktop)
+1. run the docker engine, by running docker desktop(tested)
 2. launch the command "docker-compose up -d"
 3. access the server temp "docker exec -it intelligent-forensics-temp-1 bash".
 Add the route to the client network "ip route add 172.16.1.0/24 via 172.16.0.2", in which 172.16.0.2 is the interface of the router connected to the server (router2).
 4. in another terminal, access the client "docker exec -it intelligent-forensics-client-1 bash".
 Add the route to the server network "ip route add 172.16.0.0/24 via 172.16.1.2", in which 172.16.1.2 is the interface of the router connected to the client (router1).
 Test the connection "ping 172.16.0.11" by pinging the server temp: it should fail: